Last Updated: August 18, 2021

 Can You Actually Do a Reverse Video Search?

-Yes, it is possible to search for a short segment of a video or a caption from a video to find the original video.
+Yes, it is possible to search for a short segment of a video or a caption from a video to find the original video, whether it be for people search or other purposes.
 Although it’s a relatively new approach and it doesn’t always give accurate results, you can always use a reverse video search engine for maximum efficiency.

 It is similar to searching for something in a browser, but instead of typing words or phrases, you need to upload a video file.
 It is then analyzed and you’ll be given matches from the database.

 Did you know: Your computer camera is installed with online credentials that hacking statistics claim makes it easily accessible, and someone can easily reverse search your life – live!

 There are a few ways to video reverse search and depending on what you are looking for and what information you’ve got, you can search via video screenshot or via video clip.

 Reverse Search Videos With Google

 Reverse video search using Google works best for finding stolen material.
 Unfortunately, Google doesn’t offer the reverse video search option for finding the original source, but there are ways to find a video.
 Here are the steps:

 - Take several screenshots and crop off all the extra stuff.

 - Go to Google Images and click the camera icon (in the search bar).